7fours/7fours/README.md

 # My current Projects:

+#### not my project and I doubt I will have much to add to it but I highly recommend checking out the winutil repo!
+I forked it simply to keep it on my profile

 ## alyx-system-utilities
 Quality of life improvements for linux and windows systems.
 In essence, just a cli wrapper for a multitude of applications